meilisearch/awesome-meilisearch/README.md

 * [How to Deploy MeiliSearch on Laravel Forge](https://postsrc.com/posts/how-to-deploy-meilisearch-on-laravel-forge)
 * [Master Full Text Search with MeiliSearch on MinIO](https://blog.min.io/master-full-text-search-with-meilisearch-on-minio/) - How to use MinIO with MeiliSearch
 * [Serverless search with Meilisearch and Google Cloud Run](https://blog.simonireilly.com/posts/serverless-search)
-* [MeiliSearch: A definitive guide](https://blog.logrocket.com/meilisearch-a-definitive-guide/) - Wow to interact with an instance through the API client for JavaScript developers
+* [MeiliSearch: A definitive guide](https://blog.logrocket.com/meilisearch-a-definitive-guide/) - How to interact with an instance through the API client for JavaScript developers
 * [MeiliSearch under Windows](http://www.skrejci.com/2021/05/meilisearch-under-windows/) - Installing on Windows

 **[⬆ back to top](#table-of-contents)**